kevinsudhan/whistle/README.md

 ### Connecting a Wallet

-We use Dynamic SDK for wallet connections, which provides a seamless experience across devices:
+We use MetaMask for wallet connections, which provides a seamless experience across devices:

 1. Navigate to the Connect page
-2. Choose your preferred wallet (MetaMask, WalletConnect, etc.)
+2. Choose your preferred wallet (MetaMask)
 3. Approve the connection request in your wallet
 4. You'll be automatically redirected to the My Communities page